cuynu/vancedx/README.md

 For non-root users, install Vanced+ microG and patched `base-vx.apk` then enjoy !

 For root users, follow additional steps on **[Vanced+ Module Template](https://gitlab.com/cuynu/vancedx-module-template)** !

+## Why this project still exists even ReVanced was a replacement of YouTube Vanced ?
+- This project was renamed to "YouTube Vanced+", basically i just add + after Vanced, but its still is a different project than original Vanced or ReVanced.
+ReVanced are too different from original Vanced and has too many useless feature that enabled by default, specially ReVanced Extended (eg : Hide suggested actions, Hide Subscription tab, Hide every YouTube components that not ADS make original YouTube experience impacted), our goal is continuing Vanced as Vanced+ branding without breaking original YouTube experience, all of features that NOT related to ADS, Downloader or Playback/PIP will be disabled by default.

 # Credits